eliot84/burger/README.md

 The purpose of this webapp is to explore the use of a node.js, express.js, mysql, heroku a custom ORM and handlebars to create a functional app that uses CRUD, routing and api's

 ## Getting Started
+To view the site live go to: https://burger84.herokuapp.com/

 To get started,
 1. download the repository and navigate to the directory it is located in using your command line tool.